Current research in the lab covers three main areas:

 The integrative model-based approach is not only of interest for basic research, but also for biomedical applications, in particular in the study of mental disorders where the mechanistic link between behavioral differences and differences at the neural level is often poorly understood.
 Correspondingly, a second area of emphasis in the lab is the investigation of the neural bases of object recognition differences in mental disorders such as autism as a way to understand differences in systems-level neural processing in individuals with mental disorders.
 For example, many studies have shown that individuals with Autism Spectrum Disorder (ASD) differ in their face perception abilities from control subjects.
 While our understanding of the network of brain areas underlying human face perception has advanced considerably, conventional models are still largely qualitative and treat processing within specific brain areas as "black boxes".
 To understand the neural causes of the varied effects on object recognition capabilities associated with many neurological disorders, and to identify targets for therapeutic intervention, a quantitative and mechanistic model of the neural computations underlying object recognition is required that rigorously links visual stimuli to neural activation and behavior.
 Funded by an R01 from NIMH, we are currently developing this novel approach (in collaboration with researchers at Children's National Medical Center in Washington, DC, at Massachusetts General Hospital, and at the University of British Columbia) to build a computational model of face processing to compare processing in control subjects and in individuals with autism at the level of the neurocomputational mechanisms.
 We have recently shown (Jiang et al., Neuron, 2006) the promise of this approach by using the model to quantitatively link neuronal tuning, fMRI, and face discrimination behavior for control subjects.
 This was an especially interesting result, as the neural mechanisms underlying the representation and recognition of faces in the human brain have been the subject of much controversy.
 While neurophysiology experiments had provided evidence for a "simple-to-complex" processing model based on a hierarchy of increasingly complex image features, behavioral and fMRI data had been interpreted to suggest that that model is insufficient, and that face discrimination requires additional, face-specific neural mechanisms.
 Our study showed that a "simple-to-complex" model can in fact quantitatively account for both human face discrimination performance and functional imaging data, challenging the accepted wisdom regarding special facial representation strategies in the brain and suggesting that the same neural mechanisms might underlie the recognition of different object classes, with important implications for the possible remediation of object recognition deficits.

-We are involved in DARPA-sponsored efforts to translate our model-based understanding of human object recognition to develop hybrid brain-machine object detection systems.
+We have been involved in a number of DARPA- and DOD-sponsored efforts to translate our model-based understanding of human object recognition to develop hybrid brain-machine object detection systems.
 Specifically, we are developing presentation and task paradigms as well as single-trial neural data analysis techniques to optimize neural signals (measured via EEG) and image throughput for rapid neurally-based object detection detection.
 We are employing a combination of prior information regarding useful features based on our model of object recognition together with automatic feature selection and information retrieval techniques based on linear algebra.
 For instance, we can currently obtain classifier detection ROC areas of 0.92 for a single target embedded in streams presented at presentation rates of 12 images/second (see Figure).
 In addition we can achieve ROC areas of 0.98 when testing our classifier on the subset of trials that the subject correctly answered.
 Visual paradigm development is directed at designing paradigms to optimally exploit the brain's fast temporal and parallel processing capabilities untapped by current visual presentation paradigms.
 A new exploratory focus of our work is to apply similar techniques to accelerate the learning of visual tasks.
 We are further making use of the temporal resolution of the EEG data to extend our model of object recognition to the temporal domain and to study the neural mechanisms that translate the sensory input into a behavioral decision.